 Diane's Story

 Diane joined Watsi on September 12th, 2016.
 One year ago, Diane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Diane's most recent donation supported Thein, a father from Burma, to fund treatment for malignant melanoma on his foot.
+Diane's most recent donation supported Sa, a 43-year-old woman from Thailand, to fund a total abdominal hysterectomy,.

 Impact